Nepal Travel Guide

 Gautam Buddha International Airport

 The Government of Nepal has opened the country’s second international airport, called Gautam Buddha International Airport.
-It is also known as Bhairahawa Airport which is located at Siddharthanagar only 2 km from Bhairahawa in the Rupandehi district of Nepal.
+It is also known as Bhairahawa Airport, which is located at Siddharthanagar, only 2 km from Bhairahawa in the Rupandehi district of Nepal.

-Jazeera | Kuwait |
+| Jazeera Airways | Kuwait City |

 Trekking Permits & Regulations

-Nepal’s trekking permit system helps regulate tourism impact, preserve and enhance local development in mountain regions.
-All trekkers are required to be in possession of a Trekker’s Information Management System (TIMS) card, which is a safety tracking card and marker of tourism regulation.
+Nepal's trekking permit system helps regulate tourism impact, preserve, and enhance local development in mountain regions.
+All trekkers are required to have a Trekker's Information Management System (TIMS) card, which is a safety tracking card and marker of tourism regulation.
 The most popular trekking destinations also require special conservation area permits, whose income directly goes towards environmental conservation as well as towards community projects.
-Remote regions “restricted areas” require special permission available only through registered agencies and escort by obligatory guides.
-All the documents must be organized before beginning your trek either through the Nepal Tourism Board offices in Pokhara and Kathmandu or a registered trekking company.
-Getting thoroughly permed is a must as checkpoints along the routes verify papers, and trekking without them carries hefty penalties.
-This system helps in the conservation of Nepal’s natural and cultural sites of interest and ensures the safety of trekkers in the remote mountain regions.
+Remote regions, "restricted areas" require special permission available only through registered agencies and escorted by obligatory guides.

-TIMS Card
+1. TIMS Card

-A Trekker’s Information Management System (TIMS) card has to be acquired by all treks.
+A Trekker's Information Management System (TIMS) card has to be acquired by all treks.
 It serves as an identification system for safety reasons as well as a tourism management system.
 Non-guided independent trekkers need a green TIMS card ($20), and agency-guided trekkers receive a blue card ($10 per person, included in package rates).
 Passport photos, passport photocopies, and completion of a form including emergency contact details are needed.
-Your TIMS details are entered at check points along trekking routes.
+Your TIMS details are entered at checkpoints along trekking routes.

-National Park Permits
+2. National Park Permits

 All the most popular trekking areas require specific conservation area permits in addition to TIMS.
 Annapurna Conservation Area Permit (ACAP, $30) for all the treks within the Annapurna area.
-Sagarmatha National Park entrance permit ($30) is required for Everest region treks.
+A Sagarmatha National Park entrance permit ($30) is required for Everest region treks.
 Langtang National Park and others similarly charge.
 Permits fund conservation, trail maintenance, and community development projects in trekking areas directly benefiting the local community.

-Restricted Area Permits
+3. Restricted Area Permits

 Certain regions come under special Restricted Area Permits, which have to be reserved by licensed trekking agents.
 Regions like Upper Mustang ($500 for 10 days), Upper Dolpo ($500 for 10 days), and Manaslu ($100 a week) are closed to keep tourist arrivals low and safeguard special cultures.
-Such permits usually require a minimum of two travelers and a licensed guide.
+Such permits usually require a minimum of two travellers and a licensed guide.
 The procedure takes 3-7 days and includes good itineraries.

-Permit Logistics
+4. Permit Logistics

 The majority of permits can be obtained at the Nepal Tourism Board offices in Kathmandu (Pradarshani Marg) and Pokhara (Dam Side).
 Or, registered trekking agencies will book all required permits as part of their service.
 Have permits on hand while trekking, as they are inspected at various checkpoints.
 Trekking without valid permits will result in heavy penalties and being escorted back to permit offices.
 Some remote checkposts lack facilities to purchase permits in advance, so pick up all papers before embarking on your trek.